-Ed. note: Cherie Descorbeth went from being a working mom to a stay at home mom, and shared that “becoming a stay-at-home mom is almost as life-changing as becoming a mom in the first place.”
-Like other working moms who decide to become stay at home moms, Cherie transitioned from being a working mom (for almost three years), to becoming a stay at home mom just a few weeks ago.
-Here, she’s sharing her thoughts on why becoming a stay at home mom is life-changing – and can even be difficult.
+Ed. note: Cherie Descorbeth went from being a working mom to a stay at home mom, and later back to being a working mom.
+Like many things in life and motherhood there have been changes and recalibrations.
+This post was written during the first transition: from working mom to stay at home mom.
+At that time, she shared that “becoming a stay-at-home mom is almost as life-changing as becoming a mom in the first place.”
+Like other working moms who decide to become stay at home moms, Cherie transitioned from being a working mom (for almost three years), to becoming a stay at home mom.
+This post is from when she transitioned to being home, and reflects her thoughts on why becoming a stay at home mom is life-changing – and can even be difficult.

 Obviously, going from being a working mom to stay at home mom has a learning curve.
 Here, she shares some of what she’s learned, like how becoming a stay at home mom requires you to redefine your identity, juggle many new responsibilities, and learn a difficult job without training.
 She also shares the dangers of comparing yourself to the so-called Expert Moms, the weight of mom-judgment, and the importance of a Mom Tribe.
 Read on.

 On going from being a working mom to being a stay at home mom

 Becoming a stay at home mom is life-changing.
 It’s a whole new identity, with all new goals and expectations that you’ve likely not a clue how to achieve: How to be a housewife and mother.
 How to raise a family.
 How to keep a house.
 How to make a home.

 What makes becoming a stay at home mom difficult is that it requires you to not only redefine yourself entirely (again!), but to learn a whole new way of life.Cherie Descorbeth, on transitioning from being a working mom to being a full-time stay at home mom

 It’s not that it was never your job before to ensure the health and safety of your tiny human(s).